n3oltd/support/docs/02-tally/05-financial-reporting-and-analytics/03-reports/01-extracting-report-information-and-data/02-regular-giving-overview/index.md

 ## Bookmarks and Filters

 You can create bookmarks to review the report for later and use different filters on the regular giving overview report and its pages to view any specific information you want.
-For more information, see  <K2Link route="docs/engage/data/introduction-to-analytics/reports/adding-bookmarks/" text="Adding Bookmarks" isInternal/> and <K2Link route="docs/engage/data/introduction-to-analytics/reports/using-filters/" text="Using Filters" isInternal/> in the **Engage reports** section.
+For more information, see Adding Bookmarks and Using Filters in the **Engage reports** section.